smart-teddy-project-hhs/SmartTeddy/README.md

 # Smart Teddy

 With the intention of the Smart Teddy we want to take away worries of caregivers for Seniors with Dementia (SwD).
 Examples of caregivers are family members or medical staff that provide care to the SwD.
 Because by monitoring the safety of a SwD, they can live home longer without residing in a care home.
-In order to monitor the person of age we provided a Smart Teddybear and basket.
+In order to monitor the person of age we provided a Smart Teddy and basket.

 For monotoring the SwD microcontrollers were first choice of implementation, because the provide easy access to low-level motoring sensors.
 The Smart Teddy and basket both have a microcontoller to have two monitoring points for extra validity.
 The basket reads the microcontroller basket via a Personal Computer (PC)